evadecker/eva.town/www/content/quotes/demian/book.md

   quote: "I live in my dreams — that's what you sense.
 Other people live in dreams, but not in their own.
 That's the difference."
   page: ""
 -
-  quote: "One never reaches home,' she said.
-'But where paths that have an affinity for each other intersect, the whole world looks like home, for a time."
+  quote: "'One never reaches home,' she said.
+'But where paths that have an affinity for each other intersect, the whole world looks like home, for a time.'"
   page: ""
 -
   quote: >